davisjoseph6/AI-pour-Handberton/README.md

 ----

-# Changes to be made before testing with the real Arduino
+## resume of changes to be made before testing with the real Arduino

 - Manually connect Arduino to computer